-My conservative ETF bucket portfolio uses the same general framework and assumptions as the conservative portfolio consisting of traditional mutual funds.
-It's geared toward a retired couple with a $750,000 portfolio, a roughly 15-year time horizon (that is, life expectancy), and a fairly low risk capacity.
+My conservative ETF bucket portfolio uses the same general framework and assumptions as the Conservative portfolio consisting of traditional mutual funds.
+It's geared toward a retired couple with a roughly 15-year time horizon (that is, life expectancy) and a fairly low risk capacity.
 The aim of the portfolio is to meet their cash flow needs throughout their retirement years.
 It stakes roughly 30% of assets in stocks and the remainder in cash, bonds, and a small slice of commodities.

 Because the couple's time horizon is shorter than the 30 years that underpins the 4% rule, they're using a higher withdrawal rate of 5.5%.
-That means they will withdraw $41,250 of their portfolio in year 1 of retirement, then inflation-adjust that amount in each year thereafter.
-(Assuming a 3% inflation rate, the withdrawal in year 2 would be $42,488.)
-Income from Social Security and other sources would be on top of the $41,250 distribution.
+That means they will withdraw 5.5% in the first year, then inflation-adjust that amount in each year thereafter.

-As with the other portfolios, I've divided this portfolio into three components: the cash component (bucket 1); bucket 2, consisting of bonds and a high-quality dividend-focused fund; and a long-term growth sleeve (bucket 3) that holds stocks and higher-risk/higher-reward bond funds.
-As bucket 1 (cash) becomes depleted, the couple can refill it using income from their dividend-producing equities and bonds, rebalancing proceeds, or a combination of the two.
+As with the other portfolios, I've divided this portfolio into three components: the cash component (bucket one); bucket two, consisting of bonds and a high-quality dividend-focused fund; and a long-term growth sleeve (bucket three) that holds stocks and higher-risk/higher-reward bond funds.
+As bucket one (cash) becomes depleted, the couple can refill it using income from their dividend-producing equities and bonds, rebalancing proceeds, or a combination of the two.

 Bucket 1: Years 1 and 2

-The rest of the portfolio remains the same.
-Vanguard Short-Term Bond and Vanguard Short-Term Inflation-Protected Securities serve as the portfolio's next-line reserves in case bucket 1 should run dry and income production and/or rebalancing proceeds from buckets 2 and 3 are insufficient to refill it.
-As with the other portfolios, PIMCO Total Return ETF remains the core fixed-income position here.
-Despite concerns about succession at the firm, which prompted Morningstar to downgrade its Parent rating for PIMCO to Neutral, Morningstar senior fund analyst Eric Jacobson remains confident in manager Bill Gross' abilities and in the PIMCO's deep analytical resources.
+Vanguard Short-Term Bond and Vanguard Short-Term Inflation-Protected Securities serve as the portfolio's next-line reserves in case bucket one should run dry and income production and/or rebalancing proceeds from buckets two and three are insufficient to refill it.
+As with the other portfolios, PIMCO Total Return ETF remains the core fixed-income position here, owing to its latitude to adjust duration and graze among various fixed-income sectors.

-Bucket 2's stake in a bank-loan offering, as well as a small position in Vanguard Dividend Appreciation, supply this part of the portfolio with sensitivity to the economic cycle and the equity market.
+Bucket two's stake in a bank-loan offering, as well as a small position in Vanguard Dividend Appreciation, supply this part of the portfolio with sensitivity to the economic cycle and the equity market.

-The growth engine of the portfolio, bucket 3 is anchored with two core equity funds, one domestic and the other focused on foreign stocks.
-I've used Vanguard Dividend Appreciation to supply a tilt toward higher-quality firms and reduce overall volatility, but one could use a total U.S.-stock market index fund instead.
+The growth engine of the portfolio, bucket three is anchored with two core equity funds, one domestic and the other focused on foreign stocks.
+I've used Vanguard Dividend Appreciation to supply a tilt toward higher-quality firms and reduce overall volatility, but one could use a total U.S. stock market index fund instead.